mIRC-Scripters/mirckb/docs/source/commands/clipboard.rst

 .. code:: text

-    ;Clear the clipboard and put \"Hello world!\" in it /clipboard Hello World!
+    Clear the clipboard and put \"Hello world!\" in it /clipboard Hello World!

-    ;Put 'abcd' into clipboard then append efgh and carriage return:
+    Put 'abcd' into clipboard then append efgh and carriage return:
     //clipboard abcd | clipboard -an efgh | echo -a $cb(0).len / $cb(1).len / $cb(1)
-    ;returns: 10 / 8 / abcdefgh
+    returns: 10 / 8 / abcdefgh
-    ;(The difference between length of $cb(0) and $cb(1) is the $crlf.
+    (The difference between length of $cb(0) and $cb(1) is the $crlf.

-    ;Clear clipboard contents:
+    Clear clipboard contents:
     /clipboard

-    ;Append $crlf to end of current clipboard contents:
+    Append $crlf to end of current clipboard contents:
     /clipboard -an

 Compatibility
 -------------

-Added: mIRC v5.1 (28 Aug 1997)
+Added: mIRC v5.1 (11 Sep 1997)

-.. note:: Unless otherwise stated, this was the date of original functionality.
-Further enhancements may have been made in later versions.

 See also
 --------